+Part I

-Part I Critical Foundations for Successful Trading
+Critical Foundations for Successful Trading

-elcome to the first part of the Complete Trading System.
+System.
+This part of the Complete Trading System.
 This part of the book covers the critical foundations for successful trading, including the trading mindset and understanding how markets work.

 In the first chapter, you will discover the importance of having a strong foundation for your trading journey.
 This includes understanding the importance of having a clear trading mindset and knowing what it takes to be a successful trader.